 Further Tips For Visiting the Louvre Abu Dhabi

 - Due to the temperature control needed inside the museum, even in the peak of summer, you will probably want a light jacket or scarf/wrap with you to keep warm – see more dress code advice for Abu Dhabi here!

-- Take careful note that the museum is always shut on a Monday!
+- Take careful note that the museum is always shut on Monday!

-- There are plenty of seats dotted between the galleries for those that feel they need a rest, but we always find the toilets seem to be few and far between, plan accordingly!
+- There are plenty of seats dotted between the galleries for those who feel they need a rest, but we always find the toilets seem to be few and far between; plan accordingly!

 - There is free covered parking on site as well as a paid valet service.

 - Public Bus Route 94 can be taken from the central bus station, next to Al Wadha Mall.

-- The Louvre is included on the Big Bus Hop-on-hop-off Abu Dhabi Green Route [currently not operational]
+- The Louvre is included on the Big Bus Hop-on-hop-off Abu Dhabi Green Route.

 You can easily reach Saadiyat Island from all other parts of the city, though the closest places to stay are the resorts actually on Saadiyat Island.
 Try: